Using the Subscription feature in Upsales for invoicing and billing? Here's how recurring revenue works.

 How Upsales automagically keeps track of all the above for you

 But wait!
 What if I make a mistake and correct it the day after?

 The good news is, we take care of that too.
 Below are three cases where we clean your data.

-1. A New customer that churns within 90 days
+1. New customer that churns within 90 days

-When you create a new subscription and delete or terminate the contract within 90 days, the record of new customer and churn will be removed from the database (since the sum is 0).
+Imagine you create a new subscription that you delete/terminate within 90 days.
+The record of new customer and churn will be removed from the database (because the sum is 0).

-2. A churned customer that is regained with the same amount within 90 days
+2. Churned customer that's regained with the same amount within 90 days

-If a contract is terminated and a new subscription starts within 90 days with the same amount, the record of churn and new customer will be removed from the database (since the sum is 0).
+Imagine a contract is terminated and a new subscription starts within 90 days.
+With the same amount.
+The record of churn and new customer will be removed from the database (because the sum is 0).

 3. Contraction on a new customer within 30 days

 If you create a new subscription and decrease the value within 30 days, this will not be logged as a contraction.
 Instead, the amount of the "New customer" record will be reduced.

 Churn vs cancellations

 So churn is neither a fair nor an up-to-date reflection of how your business is going.
 Received or incoming cancellations, however, is a concurrent performance indicator.
-It gives you a more accurate insight on how well you’ve managed your clients lately.
+It gives you a more accurate insight into how well you’re managing your clients right now.